 If you have any questions regarding Brewster’s technology program or purchasing computers, please contact the Brewster Technology Department at 603-569-7000 or email us at firstname.lastname@example.org

 What is the Brewster Portal and what is Moodle?

 The portal is a daily tool here at Brewster.
 Students can view grades, write weekly reports to their parents, view their schedule, and much more.
 Moodle is our Learning Management System and the place where students download and submit class materials.

 How do I get onto the portal?

-The portal can be accessed by visiting portal.brewsteracademy.org.
+The Student Portal can be accessed by visiting portal.brewsteracademy.org.
 Students can use their four-digit STU number and 10-digit password to log in.
-Parents are issued a username and password from the Registrar.
+Parents will be emailed information about logging in to the Parent Portal soon after students are enrolled.
+The Parent Portal address is brewsteracademy.org/parentportal.
 With issues connecting to the portal, please contact the Help Desk at 603-569-7000.

 At what times can I use the internet and what are the restrictions?

 Underclassmen can access the internet on BA-Access from 5:45 a.m. to 11 p.m. on weekdays; seniors and PGs, have access until midnight.
 Weekend internet runs from 5:45 a.m.
 Saturday until 11 p.m.
 Sunday.
 All students have filters on their access, based both on website category and the application they are using.
 These filters are informed by federal standards and Academy needs.